-Flavours of Hope is a non-profit social enterprise that supports and empowers newcomers to earn a living wage and build social connections in communities through cooking and sharing culinary traditions and stories.
+Flavours of Hope is a non-profit social enterprise that supports and empowers newcomer women to earn a living wage and build social connections in communities through cooking and sharing culinary traditions and stories.

 Celebrating diverse flavours and stories of hope